Chase-san/NintendoModdedPCB/README.md

-# NintendoPCB
+# NintendoModdedPCB

-A remake of various Nintendo PCB with KiCAD.
+Modifications of my remakes various Nintendo PCB with KiCAD.
+Usually for F-RAM and battery.

 # License